blu3r4y/python-for-java-developers/README.md

 If you are a Java developer and want to get a quick glance at Python, this course is for you.

-**Click the Binder button to start an interactive environment.** Or just view the slides or the excerpt.

 ## Course Guide

-### Start an interactive notebook
+You can follow along by just viewing the slides or the excerpt.
+If you would like to have PDF slides, press the PDF button and head to your print dialog.

-If you want to play around with Python locally, you may start a stand-alone notebook.
+If you want to play around with the code snippets in a Jupyter notebook, do one of the following.

+### 1. Open a JupyerLab environment with Binder (recommended)

+**Click the Binder button** above to launch a pre-configured JupyterLab instance in your browser.

+### 2. Install and run Python on your computer (local setup)

+[Install Python](https://www.python.org/) locally, check-out this repository, install the dependencies and start a JupyterLab instance.

     python -m pip install -r requirements.txt
     python -m jupyter lab --notebook-dir .

+If you have [VS Code](https://code.visualstudio.com/), you can also open notebooks directly in there.

+### 3. Use GitHub.dev with Pyodide (experimental)

+**Press the `.` button on your keyboard** and install the `vscode-pyodide` extension for Jupyter support.